-- the entity engaged in the relevant conduct must constitute an 'undertaking'; - the undertaking must hold a dominant position on a relevant market; - the undertaking's conduct must anticompetitively restrict competition; and - the conduct must affect trade between member states.
+- the entity engaged in the relevant conduct is an 'undertaking'; - the undertaking must hold a dominant position on a relevant market; - · the conduct at issue must qualify as an abuse; and - the conduct must affect trade between member states.

-2 Definition of dominance
+Definition of dominance

-How is dominance defined in the legislation and case law?
+2 How is dominance defined in the legislation and case law?
 What elements are taken into account when assessing dominance?

 Dominance is not defined in article 102 of the TFEU.
-EU Court judgments, Commission decisions and the Guidance Paper, however, define dominance as a position of economic strength that confers on a company 'the power to behave to an appreciable extent independently of its competitors, its customers and ultimately of its consumers' (Guidance Paper, paragraph 10; Case 27/76 United Brands ECLI:EU:C:1978:22 (United Brands), paragraph 65; Case 85/76 Hoffmann-La Roche ECLI:EU:C:1979:36 (Hoffmann-La Roche), paragraph 38).
-The courts also refer to a dominant company as 'an unavoidable trading partner' (Hoffmann-La Roche, paragraph 41; Case C-95/04 P British Airways, Opinion of Advocate General Kokott ECLI:EU:C:2006:133, paragraph 52).
+EU Court judgments, Commission decisions and the Guidance Paper, however, define dominance as a position of economic strength that confers on a company 'the power to behave to an appreciable extent independently of its competitors, its customers and ultimately of its consumers' (Guidance Paper, paragraph 10; case 27/76 United Brands ECLI:EU:C:1978:22 (United Brands), paragraph 65; case 85/76 Hoffmann-La Roche ECLI:EU:C:1979:36 (Hoffmann-La Roche), paragraph 38).
+The courts also refer to a dominant company as 'an unavoidable trading partner' (Hoffmann-La Roche, paragraph 41).

-A first step in assessing dominance is to define a relevant market (see question 9).
-An undertaking can then be considered dominant where it is able to raise (or maintain) prices on a market above the competitive level for a significant period of time (Guidance Paper, paragraph 11).
+A first step to assess dominance is to define a relevant market (see question 9).
+An undertaking can then be considered dominant where it is able to raise (or maintain) prices on that market above the competitive level for a significant period of time (Guidance Paper, paragraph 11).